RaisingAwesome/Ghost-Catcher-Cam/README.md

 + You can look for errors on bootup with:

       journalctl -b
+      dmesg
 + Some things to try:

       sudo apt-get reinstall coreutils
       sudo apt-get reinstall python3-opencv2
+      #reinstall the display driver from adafruit

++ Sometimes you will get this:

+      ImportError: /usr/lib/libgdal.so.20: undefined symbol: _JN11OGRSFDriver16CreateDataSourceEPKcPPc

 ### 9:  Good to Know Stuff